tsileo/acmewrapper/README.md

 **NOTE:** The ability to manage certificates in this way was enabled in go 1.6 - acmewrapper will not work with older go versions.

 ## Example

+You can go into `./example` to find a sample basic http server that will serve a given folder over https with Let's Encrypt.

+Another simple example is given below:

 ### Old Code